5 Ideas for Polymer Clay Sculpture – Get Started Now!

 My favorite subject for polymer clay sculpture is creating action figure prototypes.
-Remember, these are prototypes of action figures, not action figures.
+Remember, these are prototypes for action figures, they’re not actual action figures.
 Such polymer clay creations break easily under the stress of playing and rough-housing.
 I’d really like to work for a big toy company coming up with different ideas for creating action figures.

 I grew up during the golden age of action figures.
 Stuff like He-Man, The Transformers, Voltron, GI Joe, and others all had their first run during the early part of the 1980s.
-From this, I was greatly inspired and I wish I still all the figures today.
+From this, I was greatly inspired and I wish I still had all those figures today.
 While I could start collecting again, buying these toys today in their original packaging is an expensive hobby.
 This is another reason I got into polymer clay sculpture.
-I could make my figurine the way want them.
+I could make my figurines the way I wanted them.
 Quite a large collection of fantasy figures has grown since then.
 I’ve even made some figures from my childhood but I cannot post them due to copyright.
 It’s perfectly legal to make them for yourself though.
 Just don’t try selling them on the internet.